Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 Example sentence: "I was determined to finish the race; wild horses couldn't have dragged me away."

-Possible Origin: This saying is thought to have originated from the medieval torture method of using horses to stretch prisoners in an attempt to force confessions.
+Possible Origin: This saying may have originated from the medieval torture method of using horses to stretch prisoners in an attempt to force confessions.